eva5covergence/EVA5_AI_Projects_new/README.md

 #### Execution flow

-When you want to create a new project, you need to update/create following files.
+Whenever we need to create a new deep learning project, you need to update/create following files.

 1) orchestrators/<orchestrator.py> - Orchestrator is the file which is ipynb file which interact with all other files in the project and make things done - Create/update required for specific project
 2) basic_config.py - This is a configuration file which has most of the configuration values needed for the entire project - Create/update required for specific project